-As a result, in AC 2021-2022, the target was not met, with 47 out of 65 (72%) student projects being judged as competent-to-strong or higher in demonstrating the student's ability to use theory to inform their analysis and argumentation.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, which accounts for the target not being met.
+As a result, in AC 2019-20, the target was met, with 35 out of 36 (97.22%) student projects being judged as competent or higher in demonstrating the student's ability to use theory to inform their analysis and argumentation.
+This represents an 12.22% increase from the previous year.
+Increased instruction in theory and its applications is the reason for this increase.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase instruction in the fundamental principles of theory and how to apply it in their work in each course and across our curriculum.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2021-2022.
+Decision: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, courses will be refined to increase instruction in the fundamental principles of theory and how to apply it in their work in each course and across our curriculum.
+Training sessions will be held with instructors on ways to better integrate theory into their courses and assignments.
+The target will be set at 98% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AC 2020-2021.